-JudyAnn Bigby, M.D., is director of the Harvard Medical School Center of Excellence in Women's Health.
+JudyAnn Bigby, M.D., served as director of the Harvard Medical School Center of Excellence in Women's Health.
 She is devoted to the health care needs of underserved populations, focusing especially on women's health.
 She is also nationally recognized for her pioneering work educating physicians on the provision of care to people with histories of substance abuse.

 JudyAnn Bigby graduated from Wellesley College, and earned her doctor of medicine degree at Harvard Medical School in 1978.
 Born in Jamaica, New York, Bigby and her siblings were the first in their family to attend college, and she was the first to become a doctor.
 After medical school, Bigby completed a primary care internal medicine residency at the University of Washington Affiliated Hospitals in Seattle and was a Henry J. Kaiser Fellow in general internal medicine at Harvard Medical School and Brigham and Women's Hospital.
-She joined the faculty of the department of medicine at Brigham and Women's Hospital and Harvard in 1984, and has been active in teaching, patient care, research, and administration.
-She is also medical director of Community Health Programs at Brigham and Women's Hospital, and is an associate professor of medicine at Harvard Medical School.
+She joined the faculty of the department of medicine at Brigham and Women's Hospital and Harvard in 1984, and was active in teaching, patient care, research, and administration.
+She was also medical director of Community Health Programs at Brigham and Women's Hospital, and an associate professor of medicine at Harvard Medical School.

 Dr. Bigby became interested in helping the underserved in her clinical practice.
 Seeing that many of her patients' problems could not be solved in her office, she set out to encourage fellow physicians to take into account their patients' personal background (gender, race, ethnicity, and other factors), and their situation in the wider community.
 As a medical educator she strives to create innovative teaching models, exploring substance abuse, social factors in health and well-being, the relationship of race and ethnicity to health and illness, and the role of communities in maintaining the health of population groups.